CertainLach/VivePro2-Linux-Driver/README.md

 ```

 If you use arch btw, then you can use this kernel package with all required patches applied (i have not tested it, and can't provide any guarantees about contents of this repo): https://github.com/santeri3700/vive-pro-2-on-linux

+I don't recommend using other distributions, because it will be harder, because of usage of bleeding-edge kernel, but it should work, and I will fix any issues with them (I.e I have fixed usage of this driver on ubuntu)

 ## Donate